-The aim of the project is to increase advice provision on energy related matters across the whole of Clackmannanshire helping vulnerable people make informed decisions, control their budget and usage, and avoid or alleviate fuel poverty.
-It is funded by a grant from the Energy Industry Voluntary Redress Fund (known as the Energy Redress Scheme) which is administered by the Energy Saving Trust.
-The initial funding was for two years to March 2021 then a further grant secured the continuation of the project for a further two years to April 2023.
-It now supports a full-time specialist energy adviser; previously it was part-time role 21 hours per week.
+The aim of the project was to increase advice provision on energy related matters across the whole of Clackmannanshire helping vulnerable people make informed decisions, control their budget and usage, and avoid or alleviate fuel poverty.
+It was funded by a grant from the Energy Industry Voluntary Redress Fund (known as the Energy Redress Scheme) which is administered by the Energy Saving Trust.
+The initial funding was for two years to March 2021 then a further grant secured the continuation of the project for a further two years to March 2023.
+The continuation project supported a full-time specialist energy adviser.
+As one of the conditions of the grant at the end of the project a social policy report was prepared for the funder which looked at the vulnerabilities which can put a household more at risk of experiencing fuel poverty, lessons learned from the project and changes that could be made to reduce fuel poverty levels.